Winter in Greater Chicago is unpredictable each year, often harsh.

 Learn More About Commercial Snow Removal with Our Comprehensive Guide

-To protect them, wrap them in burlap to avoid sunscalding or other types of damage.
+To protect them, wrap them in burlap to prevent sunscalding or other damage.
 This is especially important for new or young plants.

-Of course, before winter, proper pruning can ensure weak branches aren’t left susceptible to causing snow removal damage by falling due to heavy snow and ice.
+Of course, before winter, proper pruning can ensure weak branches aren’t left susceptible to falling and causing snow removal damage due to heavy snow and ice.

 Shut Down Your Commercial Irrigation System

-Watering your commercial landscape is important, but forgetting to shut down your irrigation system can lead to headaches.
+Watering your commercial landscape is essential, but forgetting to shut down your irrigation system can lead to headaches.

 Commercial Snow Removal crew team snowblower HOA

 Irrigation systems must be winterized (sometimes called 'irrigation blowouts') before freezing temperatures set in.
-If standing water in your irrigation lines is allowed to freeze, it can result in broken pipes, busted heads and even flooding.
+If standing water in your irrigation lines freezes, it can result in broken pipes, busted heads, and even flooding.

-If your system is situated along pavement, flooding from broken lines can run during the day and refreeze on pavement overnight, resulting in dangerous icy areas without precipitation.
+If your system is situated along pavement, flooding from broken lines can run during the day and refreeze overnight, creating dangerous icy areas without precipitation.

 A proper irrigation system shutdown includes blowing out all water and shutting the system down before winter.